-Welcome to the Family Group Movement and thank you for downloading the Family Group Movement's Parish Tool kit.
+Welcome to Family Group Movement (England and Wales)

+Thank you for downloading the Family Group Movement's Parish Tool Kit.
 So you are thinking about introducing Family Groups into your parish?
-If so, then this Tool kit has been designed to provide you with all the necessary background information and support you will need to get started.
+If so, then this kit has been designed to provide you with all the necessary background information and support you will need to get started.

 In England and Wales we have a national Steering Group which provides parishes with a support network of volunteers who are all Family Group Leaders or Family Group Coordinators themselves.
-The Parish Tool kit has been produced by the Steering Group based entirely on their own experience of setting up and sustaining Family Groups over a number of years.
+The Parish Tool Kit has been produced by the Steering Group based entirely on their own experience of setting up and sustaining Family Groups over a number of years.
 It offers down-to-earth, practical, accessible advice, tips and sample materials to Parish Priests and their Leadership teams as they plan, launch and build Family Groups in their parish.

-If you would like more 'hands on' support, a member of the Steering Group can also be assigned to your parish as part of our 'buddy' system once you have registered your interest in the Family Group Movement (via email to familygroups2015@gmail.com) Once you have been assigned a 'buddy', they will be available to offer telephone or email guidance and support to the team before, during and after the launch of your Family Groups.
-A visit to the parish may also be possible by your 'buddy' or another member of the Steering Group (subject to their availability and any geographical restrictions.)
-In these situations, it is standard practice for the hosting parish to cover the cost of visitors' travel and any other 'out of pocket' expenses they may occur whilst supporting the launch of your Family Groups.
+If you would like more 'hands on' support, a member of the Steering Group can also be assigned to your parish once you have registered your interest in the Family Group Movement (via email to familygroups2015@gmail.com) They will be available to offer telephone or email support to the team before, during and after the launch of your Family Groups.
+A visit to the parish may also be possible subject to the Steering Group member's availability and any geographical restrictions.
+In these situations it is standard practice for the hosting parish to cover the cost of visitors' travel and any other 'out of pocket' expenses they incur whilst supporting the launch of your Family Groups.